gbowerman/azure-myriad/README.md

 Please note the following limitations:

--	For custom images you can only have a single storage account and are hence limited to 40 VMs in a scale set.
+-	For custom images you can only have a single storage account and are hence limited to 20 VMs in a scale set (or 40 if you set the overprovision property to "false".
 This will be increased in the future.
 -	Maximum number of platform image VMs in a scale set is 100.
 This will be increased in the future.

 ## Working with scale sets using PowerShell